FelipeMezzarana/credit_card_default_prediction/README.md

 **classification.py**

 Using metrics for a classification model is something recurrent in any problem of this type.
-So, to make our work more scalable and our notebooks easier to read, we created a class Metrics and some functions in the file classification.py, that shall be imported in the notebook "default_predict".
+So, to make our work more scalable and our notebooks easier to read, I created a class Metrics and some functions in the file classification.py, that shall be imported in the notebook "default_predict".

 The Metrics class receive two lists (list of predict default and list of actual default) and define the desired metrics as attributes.
 Methods:
 + ***show_metrics(self)*** -- Print metrics